discountry/discountry.github.io/_posts/2016-02-20-Laravel-RESTful-Oauth2.md

 ## 8.You'll need a client to make your oauth2 server runs.

-in the database find the oauth_client s Table , insert new record to it ,or you can use the following SQL code in phpMyAdmin:
+In the database find the `oauth_client` s Table , insert new record to it ,or you can use the following SQL code in phpMyAdmin:

 {%highlight sql%}